kchalkowski/Dog_Demography_Movement/README.md

 ### Movement Analysis
 1. Resample geolocation data
 2. Run integrated step-selection function for each individual on resampled tracks
-3. Compare resource preference coefficients for forest and open for each dog...
+3. Compare resource preference coefficients for forest vs open vs shrub/scrub for each dog between villages, across housing densities, with varying distance to Andasibe, with distance from forest.
-	a. between villages.
-	b. within housing densities.
-	c. with varying distance to Andasibe.
-	d. with distance from forest.
+	a.
+Pull model coefficient means + 95% CI.... create forest plots with grouped data

 ### Home range Analysis
 1. Run CTMMs for each individual